-On the heels of the Supreme Court granting certiorari in Harris Associates, the Eighth Circuit, in Gallus v.
+A Different Approach: The Eighth Circuit Decision in Gallus v.
+Ameriprise Fin.
+Inc. On the heels of the Supreme Court granting certiorari in Harris Associates, the Eighth Circuit, in Gallus v.
 Ameriprise Financial Inc., 562 F.3d 816 (8th Cir.
 2009), took a third approach to the standard for assessing whether fees complied with fiduciary duties.
-Plaintiffs, shareholders of 11 mutual funds, brought suit against Ameriprise, the funds' adviser, for breach of fiduciary duty arguing that the fees negotiation was inherently flawed because it was not based on the adviser's costs and profits but on fee agreements of similar funds, that Ameriprise charged lower fees to its institutional, non-fiduciary clients, and that Ameriprise misled the Board about its arrangement with non-fiduciary clients.
+Plaintiffs, shareholders of 11 mutual funds, brought a breach of fiduciary duty suit against Ameriprise, the funds' adviser, arguing that the fees negotiation was inherently flawed because it was not based on the adviser's costs and profits but on fee agreements of similar funds; that Ameriprise charged lower fees to its institutional, non-fiduciary clients; and that Ameriprise misled the Board about its arrangement with non-fiduciary clients.